-Once again we set course on Route 6 down the coastline, before taking us up to the mountains.
-We stop in Haast, before driving through Mount Aspring National Park; passing mountain lakes, through breathtaking nature, with nice curvy roads all the way to Queenstown.
+Once again you set course on Route 6 down the coastline, before taking you up to the mountains.
+You stop in Haast, before driving through Mount Aspring National Park; passing mountain lakes, through breathtaking nature, with nice curvy roads all the way to Queenstown.

 Day 14: Queenstown